Apparently iTunes keeps its playlist

 including car speakers.

-being disappointed with an FM transmitter (see below) for use in
+After being disappointed with an FM transmitter (see below) for

-Powerpod to power the iFire instead of the iPod.
-I now have
+Griffin Powerpod to power the iFire instead of the iPod.
+I

 disconnect

-totally independent so cannot use a stereo socket with common
+so cannot use a stereo socket with common earth.

 Other ways to send iPod music to your car's hi-fi using an FM